julimax1600/computer-forensics/activity logs/README.md

      /var/log/syslog and var/log/kern.log

 #### These files logs a variety of system events, such as kernel errors, debugging messages, and other important events.
-If an attacker tries to access protected resources, this will be recorded in this file.
-These files logs a variety of system events, such as kernel errors, debugging messages, and other important events.
+If an attacker tries to access protected resources.

 ---